7 pitches to convince management to switch to roll forming for your metal components:

 These six words have contributed to the decline of every great empire on earth.
-Although there is certainly value in honoring tradition, tradition can’t drive business growth.
+Although there is value in honoring tradition, tradition can’t drive business growth.
 “That’s how we’ve always done it” isn’t what created the iPhone, the self-driving car, or the drone.

-When you transition to a new metal manufacturing process, the goal is optimizing your product, your supply chain, and your ROI.
-Here’s how to present the idea of a transition to your higher ups.
+However, change for no reason can be just as disastrous.
+When you transition to a new metal manufacturing process, the goal is to optimize your product, supply chain, and ROI.
+Here’s how to convince your higher-ups that roll forming is the correct process for your company.

-1. Your volumes are outgrowing the ROI of your current processes
+- Your volumes are outgrowing the ROI of your current processes

 Calculate: Take a walk through your plant and note choke points.

 If work is stacking up, your process has become a constraint!
 It may even be limiting the number of shippable units you produce.
 This seemingly minor obstruction is an exponential cost detriment if that's the case.